jildertvenema/react-file-browser-example/README.md

-# A React File Browser Component
+# A example project for the React File Browser Component
 A reusable react component for browsing files in the web browser.

 <p align="center">